Apicurio Studio

 This example then creates a TradeKey schema artifact, which includes a reference to the nested Exchange schema artifact:

-TradeKey schema with nested Exchange schema
+TradeKey schema with nested reference to Exchange schema

 {